Pennsylvania Probate | Inheritance Advances in Pennsylvania

 • Three months after death: Three months after a descendant’s death, an heir should notify others, including banks, insurance companies and employers.
 Begin assessing the descendant’s assets and liabilities and notify any beneficiaries.
 Three months is also the deadline for receiving a 5% discount on inheritance taxes.

-• Six months: Within six months of a loved one’s death, an heir should estimate how much money is required for paying debts and taxes.
+• Six months: Within six months of a loved one’s death, an heir should estimate how much money is required to pay debts and taxes.
 An heir should also document an estate’s inventory with the Register of Wills, or the official who determines whether a will is valid.

 • Nine months: Pennsylvania inheritance tax returns are due within nine months of someone’s death.